avelino/awesome-go/README.md

 * [Hackr.io](https://hackr.io/tutorials/learn-golang) - Learn Go from the best online golang tutorials submitted & voted by the golang programming community.
 * [How to Use Godog for Behavior-driven Development in Go](https://semaphoreci.com/community/tutorials/how-to-use-godog-for-behavior-driven-development-in-go) - Get started with Godog — a Behavior-driven development framework for building and testing Go applications.
 * [Learn Go with TDD](https://github.com/quii/learn-go-with-tests) - Learn Go with test-driven development.
+* [Learning Golang - From zero to hero](https://milapneupane.com.np/2019/07/06/learning-golang-from-zero-to-hero/) - Getting started with golang for beginner.
 * [package main](https://www.youtube.com/packagemain) - YouTube channel about Programming in Go.
 * [The world’s easiest introduction to WebAssembly with Golang](https://medium.com/@martinolsansky/webassembly-with-golang-is-fun-b243c0e34f02)
 * [Working with Go](https://github.com/mkaz/working-with-go) - Intro to go for experienced programmers.